 Your hen needs bedding of some kind, preferably shavings, sawdust, or straw.
 She also needs a waterer and a food dish.
 In twenty-eight days, the eggs will hatch and the hen will happily care for the peachicks as her own.

 Candling helps you determine eggs that haven’t been fertilized and embryos that stop developing.
 Infertile eggs become obvious within ten to fourteen days of being incubated.

-You can candle your peahen eggs around fourteen days after incubation, and again on the twenty-sixth day.
-It’s also important to ensure the eggs remain warm while you candle them.
+You can candle your peahen eggs around fourteen days after incubation and again on the twenty-sixth day.
+Ensuring the eggs remain warm while you candle them is important.

 When Hatching Day Arrives

 Peahen eggs take 28 days to hatch.
 Sometimes there are early or late peachicks.
 As a rule, we wait five days after the four weeks (33 days total) in case there’s a late bloomer.
-Peachicks have a low hatch rate and a low survival rate, so expect that not all eggs in a clutch will hatch.
+Peachicks have a low hatch and survival rates, so expect that not all eggs in a clutch will hatch.
 Last year, only two out of nine eggs hatched, in contrast to four out of six in normal years.

 You’ll hear peeping from within the egg before the chick pecks its shell open.
 Peachicks can take up to twenty-four hours to hatch!
 It’s an exhausting process for the chicks, so they rest in spurts to regain enough energy to continue pecking at the shell.

 Don’t be immediately alarmed if your peachick stops pecking.
 Usually, peachicks can hatch without assistance, but occasionally you may need to help the chick along.
 Only peel the eggshell back if the peachick has pecked a ring around the egg.
 If you don’t wait, you might risk your peachick bleeding excessively from the umbilical cord.